AlejandroZapett/GroundStation/README.md

 [# Introduction

-Project with Angular 7 and Electron (Typescript + SASS + Hot Reload).
+Project with Angular 7 and Electron.

 Currently runs with: